Fun Beyond the Festival

 People’s Choice Festival

-The People’s Choice Festival of Pennsylvania Arts & Crafts was founded in 1993 by two energetic local artists, George and Nancy Marion who realized that here were more local artists than could be accommodated by the Central Pennsylvania Festival of the Arts.
+The People’s Choice Festival of Pennsylvania Arts & Crafts was founded in 1993 by two energetic local artists, George and Nancy Marion who realized that there were more talented local artists than could be accommodated by the Central Pennsylvania Festival of the Arts.
 In 2022 the festival moved to a new location: Centre Hall’s Grange Park.
-While the location changed, the festival organizers are committed to continuing to build upon the rich tradition of central Pennsylvania’s only festival devoted exclusively to the Pennsylvania artists and craftspeople.
+While the location changed, the festival organizers are committed to continuing to build upon the rich tradition of central Pennsylvania’s only festival devoted exclusively to Pennsylvania artists and craftspeople.
 In addition to artists, the festival features live entertainment, educational activities for children, and many food options.

 Philipsburg Heritage Days

 Philipsburg Heritage Days was founded in 1998 by former Philipsburg Bicentennial Committee members.
 The organizers’ aim was to create an annual event that would showcase the rich historic assets of the Philipsburg community.
 Each year, the committee selects a theme that highlights a specific historical event or recognizes one of the area’s civic groups.
 Many class reunions, family reunions, homecomings, and weddings are planned around the Heritage Days celebration.
-The event concludes with a fireworks display on Saturday, July 15.

 Other Arts Options